On this page

 In-kind means a donation made in a manner other than a donation of money.
 This can include goods or property as valued by the Australian Taxation Office.

-Pledge means a documented commitment to make a gift in a specified period of time.
+Pledge means a documented commitment to make a gift in a specified time.

 Serious wrongdoing is defined in the Whistleblowing and Public Interest Disclosures Policy.

 Sponsorship means a transfer of money or property to the university in a transaction where the sponsor receives certain specified material benefits in return.
 Sponsorships can take the form of financial transfers, events, scholarships, internships, projects, services or activities undertaking by or on behalf of UTS.
-All sponsorships (financial and in-kind) attract GST.
-Refer also Why connect with UTS.
+All sponsorships (financial and ‘in kind’) attract GST.
+Refer also Partner with us.

 Tobacco industry is defined in the Research Policy.